Nifer03/active-directory-detection-response-lab/README.md

 Example alert data from Splunk

 1. Attacker performs a successful login to the test server.
 2. Splunk (on Ubuntu) detects the authentication event.
 3. Shuffle triggers:
    - A Slack alert
    - An email to the SOC analyst
    - A playbook to disable the user in Active Directory (if approved)
----
-Manage our Firewall Group

-Change SSH source from Anywhere to My IP

-Add MS RDP and change source from Anywhere to My IP

-Connect via RDP from my desktop to my ADDC01

-Open command prompt and type ipconfig and check our IP add

-Go on Firewall, click dropdown select AD project.
-Nobody can connect to my VM except me.

-Go to Test Machine server and click View Console, perform ipconfig

-After this, go to settings and enable VPC Network so that all my VMs within the same VPC can communicate with each other internally.

-Enable VPC for ADDC01 as well

-Go to PowerShell and connect to our Splunk server via SSH

-Enable VPC for Splunk and configure firewall.

-Once I go back to Powershell, I got disconnected after configuring my firewall.

-Go to Powershell again and type ip a.
-Now I have another network interface as matched in NPC

-Ping both my test machine and ADDC, Destination Host Unreachable

-I'm gonna find out why I'm getting Host Unreachable.
-RDP our test machine and ipconfig.

-2nd network interface is different from my machine's private IP.
-Go to Network Settings.
-CLick Ethernet Instance 02

-Double click and select IpV4.
-Select Use the following IP Address.

-Edit IP address and subnet mask based on my server's information in my vltur account.

-Now let's ping my splunk server and test machine to see if I'm getting a connection.

-And perfect!
-They are now talking to each other.